This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - One or both of your twins has fewer than 3 to 4 bowel movements each day.

-- One or both of your twins has new or increased yellowing of his skin or the whites of his eyes.
+- One or both of your twins has new or increased yellowing of his or her skin or the whites of his or her eyes.

 - You have pain and swelling in one or both of your breasts.